 The civil rights movement was a decadeslong movement with the goal of securing legal rights for African Americans that other Americans already held.
 With roots starting in the Reconstruction era during the late 19th century, the movement resulted in the largest impacts after the direct actions and grassroots protests organized from the mid-1950s until 1968.
-Encompassing strategies, various groups, and organized social movements to accomplish the goals of ending legalized racial and in the United States, the using major movement. campaigns, eventually secured new recognition in law and federal protection of all Americans.
+Encompassing strategies, various groups, and organized social movements to accomplish the goals of ending legalized racial and in the United States, the movement, using major campaigns, eventually secured new recognition in law and federal protection of all Americans.

-King led the 1955 Montgomery bus boycott and in 1957 became the first president of the through resistance.
+King led the 1955 Montgomery bus boycott and in 1957 became the first president of the on Washington, where he delivered his famous "I Have a Dream" speech.

+Southern Christian Leadership Conference.
+He also helped organize the 1963 through resistance.
 In his final years, he expanded his focus to include towards poverty.
 In 1968 he was assassinated by James Earl Ray on April 4 in Memphis, Tennessee; followed in many U.S. cities.